bluelibs/bluelibs/docs/docs/x-framework-introduction.md

 Our choise is using MongoDB together with [MongoBundle](package-mongo-bundle) with the powers of [Apollo](package-apollo-bundle) and [GraphQL](package-graphql-bundle).

-We have also constructed a UI layer that beautifully blends with the `API` and we built it in React.
-On top of it we built an `Administration` layer which uses `Ant Design` and has great tooling for creating beautiful admin interfaces.
+We have also
+ministration`layer which uses`Ant Design` and has great tooling for creating beautiful admin interfaces.

-X-Framework is also complemented by a cli generator (`@bluelibs/x`), which you can use to create various elements (services, events, collections, graphql entities and mutations, etc).
-Keep in mind that in order for the smart generator to work, a certain folder structure must be respected.
-Imagine this folder structure as part of the framework itself, giving you a little bit of complexity in the beginning but keeping things tidy as your app scales quickly.

-## Reasoning for the Stack

-### MongoDB

-MongoDB is a very fast NoSQL solution which supports running JS deep in its core.
-It is close to us as JS developers, much closer than the SQL language + it offers the ability to have a dynamic schema for your documents in each collection, removing the need of thinking about model migrations from day one.

-You will definitely need migrations in the future as your application evolves, for that we have `migration` tooling that you can easily use.

 The biggest pain-point and deal-breaker for new adopters is the relational part.
 It's non-existent basically.
 Yes, they do offer a `$lookup` aggregator function, but it's extremely slow.
 We have created [Nova](package-nova) and we have made if faster than SQL in various scenarios and over 4x faster than `mongoose`.
-Not only is faster and more feature-rich than any other fetching layer, it is also complementing GraphQL enabling the ability to transform a GraphQL query into a Nova query in a snap and very securely.
+Not only is faster and more feature-rich than any other fetching layer, it is also complementing GraphQL enabling the ability to transform a
+If you want to manually install it for a project:
+GraphQL query into a Nova query in a snap and very securely.

 ### GraphQL